clairegregg/clairegregg.github.io/projects.md

 ## Morse Code Game
 *Winter 2021*

-Worked with a team of 5 to program a Raspberry Pi Pico with a Morse code game.
+I worked with a team of 5 to program a Raspberry Pi Pico with a Morse code game.
 This was implemented in ARM Assembly and C. I acted as the project workflow owner, so I was in charge of organising the work within the team.

 ## Visualising COVID-19 Infection rates
 *Spring 2021*

-Built a database and UI in Java Processing to work with and visualise COVID-19 infection rates.
+I built a database and UI in Java Processing to work with and visualise COVID-19 infection rates.
 As well as completing my parts of the project, I was responsible for fair and appropriate distribution of the work among the group, all through remote learning.